 Best holiday rental deals in Malaysia

-Rent a holiday apartment, home or cottage in Malaysia: from $24 per night
+Rent a holiday home, apartment or cottage in Malaysia from just $29 per night

 Best holiday homes with a patio or terrace